cornell-ece5745/ece5745-S01-front-end/docs/index.md

 Note that the Verilog implementation of the 3-input NAND cell looks nothing like the Verilog we used in ECE 4750.
-This cell is implemented using a Verilog primitive gate (i.e., `nand`), it includes a delay value of one delay unit (i.e., `#1`), and it includes a `specify` block which is used for advanced gate-level simulation with back-annotated delays.
+This cell is implemented using three Verilog primitive gates (i.e., two `and` gates and one `not` gate), and it includes a `specify` block which is used for advanced gate-level simulation with back-annotated delays.

 Finally, let's look at an abstract view of the timing and power of the 3-input NAND cell suitable for use by the ASIC flow.
 This abstract view